tpm2-software/tpm2-openssl/README.md

 ### Key Parameter Retrieval

-The following characteristics of the generated EVP_PKEY can be retrieved (via API only):
+The following parameters of the generated EVP_PKEY can be retrieved (via API only):
  * `bits` (integer), size of the key
  * `max-size` (integer) of the signature